GNOME/blueprint-compiler/docs/index.rst

 - **Concise syntax.** No more clumsy XML!
 Blueprint is designed from the ground up to match GTK's widget model, including templates, child types, signal handlers, and menus.
 - **Easy to learn.** The syntax should be very familiar to most people.
-Scroll through the :doc:`examples page <examples>` for a quick overview of the whole language.
+Take a look at the :doc:`reference <reference/index>` to get started.
 - **Modern tooling.** Blueprint ships a `Language Server <https://microsoft.github.io/language-server-protocol/>`_ for IDE integration.

 Links